J. F. Kennedy Memorial, Birmingham: Composition

-Featured alongside Kennedy in the mosaic are his brother Teddy, the Seal of the President of the United States (using real gold), Martin Luther King Jr., American policemen and other figures.
+Featured alongside Kennedy in the mosaic are his brother Ted, the seal of the president of the United States (using real gold), Martin Luther King Jr., American policemen, and other figures.

 Text

 The text gives an incorrect date of 1960, the year he was elected, for the start of his presidency, when he was actually president from January 1961.
 This inaccuracy was also present in the original creation.

 The original mosaic had wording at either side.
 The wording on the right said (all in upper case):